Cognitive Behavioral Intervention for Trauma in Schools (CBITS)

 Training Certification Process

 An intensive two-day training and consultation is available through the Los Angeles Unified School District (LAUSD) Trauma Services Adaptation Center for Schools and Communities.
+Before taking the CBITS training course, please download or purchase the CBITS manual.
+The CBITS manual for the entire course is available as a FREE download, or you can purchase the paperback manual.

 Brief Evaluation Methodology